 For patients who find themselves in similar situations as Angerman, clinical trials offer hope.

 When doctors diagnosed 39-year-old Michelle with mesothelioma before Christmas, aggressive surgery was not an option because the cancer already had spread.
 Michelle asked that Asbestos.com not use her last name.

-In February, she enrolled in a clinical trial testing immunotherapy drug pembrolizumab, also known as Keytruda, at the Princess Margaret Cancer Centre.
+In February, she enrolled in a clinical trial testing immunotherapy drug pembrolizumab, also known as Keytruda, at the Princess Margaret Cancer Centre in Toronto.

 “I feel good right now, much better than I did when it started.
 I went up a flight of stairs and didn’t lose my breath like I had earlier,” Michelle said.
 “I felt proud of myself.
 It was like taking baby steps, but it was a big milestone for me.”

-Florida retiree Jack Riordan participated in a phase I dose-escalation trial involving an immunotherapy antibody in 2014.
-A day after treatment, his body responded poorly to the drug, which sent him into near convulsions and made him feel like he was freezing.
+In 2014, Florida retiree Jack Riordan participated in a phase I dose-escalation trial involving an immunotherapy antibody.
+His body responded poorly to the drug, sending him into near convulsions and making him feel like he was freezing for the next 24 hours.
 Two weeks later, he did it again and had the same response.

 Despite the bad experiences, he inquired about joining another trial, but his health worsened before he could enroll.
 Riordan died 15 months after his diagnosis.
 He was 75.